Welcome to the DEL Dish, the place to find exciting updates, and useful tips and tools.

 Getting into the details – How to use newsletters to keep your members informed, while not overwhelming the reader

 In a recent report by Neilen Norman Group Email Newsletter Usability, it was determined that readers feel an emotional attachment to ongoing email newsletters.
 This creates a bond between yourselves (i.e. the association) and your members.
+It also provides those who may be considering joining with an idea of who you are, and the types of events that they can look forward to becoming a part of.

 Newsletters Part 1: